Analysis | From Michigan, the purest distillation of Trump rewarding loyalty to his fraud falsehoods

 If you think this is ungenerous, I assure you it is not.
 It is, in fact, exactly what Frank’s analyses did.
 If there were “government fascists” scrambling to respond, they didn’t have to scramble for long.

 Here I’d like to interject with an observation that has been increasingly galling to me.
 It’s been nearly 500 days since the 2020 election, and still, day after day, the best Trump and his allies can come up with is novel ways of implying that fraud might have occurred.
-There’s never any actual proof of fraud, just these constant sorts of “well, if you apply this formula to those numbers and look at subsection 9 of the precinct voting procedures you can see that there were 290,000 suspicious votes in Humdinger County.”
-It’s this constant barrage of aha we found something weird! that invariably leads not to and here are the criminals who committed the fraud but instead yeah, you’re completely misunderstanding that.
+There’s never any actual proof of fraud, just these constant sorts of “Well, if you apply this formula to those numbers and look at subsection 9 of the precinct voting procedures you can see that there were 290,000 suspicious votes in Humdinger County.”
+It’s this constant barrage of “Aha we found something weird!” that invariably leads not to “And here are the criminals who committed the fraud” but instead “Yeah, you’re completely misunderstanding that.”
 Over and over, endlessly.
 It’s a masterpiece of procrastination, never getting to the main event because you’re so busy at the edges.

 In part that’s because Trump cares more about the sense of fraud than any actual fraud itself.
 And quite naturally!
 There will never be any demonstrated scheme by which thousands of illegal votes were cast.
 They aren’t going to expose the giant vote-stealing cabal, since there isn’t one.
 So the fuel they rely on instead is these constant insinuations.
 It powers the engine as well as actual fraud, so they keep shoveling it into the fire.